akhiljalan/beautiful-jekyll/aboutme.md

 Specifically, I am part of Professor Anant Sahai's research group on machine learning approaches to wireless communications.
 I am also working with Professor Gireeja Ranade's team on evaluating fairness metrics in the facility location problem.

-Recently, I was on a team of 4 Berkeley students who won 2nd place at *The Data Open*, a data-science style hackathon hosted by Citadel Securities and Correlation One.
+Recently, I was on a team of 4 Berkeley students who won 2nd place at *The Data Open*, a national data-science style hackathon hosted by Citadel Securities and Correlation One (Go Bears!).
+Our project predicted the effect of weather patterns on flight delays, using data from major US airlines from 2016-2018.

 Earlier, I was a finalist in the Data for Good Competition hosted by UC Berkeley's Center for Technology, Society, and Policy.
 My team's project, *"Accountability in the Information Age: A Study of Data Transparency in Local Governments"*, evaluated the accessibility and reliability of governmental data for a variety of cities in California.
 See the [website](https://ctsp.berkeley.edu/data-for-good-projects/) for more details.